 1. The Parties Involved

-A contract would not be a contract without clearly defined parties.
+Chiefly, contracts require clearly defined parties to operate.
 The legal names of the involved parties should be first on the list for what to include in a consultancy agreement.

 2. Clear Rights and Obligations of Both Parties